 - All assignments that teachers set on Microsoft Teams will take into account the ability levels of all children within the class.

 - For children with SEND, the challenge levels given within the tasks might mean they are able to access the work.
-At other times, different assignments or resources might be provided for one child or a group of children either by the teacher or teaching assistant.
+At other times, different assignments or resources might be set either by the teacher or teaching assistant.

 - Teachers and teaching assistants will work closely with families of children with SEND to ensure work is accessible and to encourage children to remain motivated.